Intelligent-Silicon/Windows11-PerformanceTips/README.md

 These steps will reduce the built-in security measures Microsoft has built into Windows 11 because they use Hyper-V, but for low performance machines, disabling this can help speed things up a bit.
 If using Windows Defender/Security and not an external AntiVirus solution, switching off some of the Windows Defender/Security options which connects to the internet will also speed up the responsiveness of programs.

-## Step 1.
+### Step 1.

 `⊞ Win` + `R`, Services.msc, `Enter`

 Stop (right mouse click on the service and choose stop) all services with Hyper-V in the name and "HV Host Service".

 Alternatively load Powershell with Administrator level security.
-Any services running with Hyper-V will be displayed like the example below:
+Any services installed with Hyper-V will be displayed like the example below:

 ```
 PS C:\WINDOWS\system32> Get-Service -DisplayName "*Hyper-V*"